andreiw/UefiToolsPkg/README.md

 certain architectures, this library also provides an implementation for certain missing compiler intrinsics (e.g. __floatunditf and __fixunstfdi on AArch64).

+### FTSLib

+Port of fts.c, FTS(3) file traversal routines.
+These include fts_open, fts_read, fts_children, and so on.
+As something introduced in 4.4BSD, this should have been part of StdLib, but isn't.

+Don't forget to include [Library/FTSLib.h](Include/Library/FTSLib.h) instead of fts.h.

+Limitations are highlighted in [README.md](Library/FTSLib/README.md).

 Other UEFI Utilities on the Web
 -------------------------------